 PIP founder Jean-Claude Mas died at the age of 79.
 He had made a run for a long time and somewhat managed to stay afloat.
 However, in 2013 he was sentenced to 4 years imprisonment for fraud.

 PIP scandal is a clear indication of when the system fails the patients, it also triggered some major reforms in the medical device regulations in the European Union.
-While the full extent and damage is still not clear, the effort employed in trying to strengthen the system and rules are a step in the right direction towards safeguarding and protecting patients.
+While the full extent and damage are still not clear, the effort employed in trying to strengthen the system and rules is a step in the right direction towards safeguarding and protecting patients.

 Apart from the lessons, history indicates that human subject safety is still a concern.
 Otherwise, the number of affected patients wouldn’t have been so high and widespread if a thorough clinical trial had been conducted.

 Before an implant enters the market, the manufacture should answer and show proof of their answer to this question: what have you done to ensure the subject/patient is protected?